casanet/casanet-server/backend/README.md

 #### Two factor authentication (MFA)
 To Allows MFA protection the server needs access to the email account to send the code to user email before login is done.

-Let's take for example how to config a Gmail account: (Of course, it will work for any other SMTP services).
+Let's take for example how to configure a Gmail account: (Of course, it will work for any other SMTP services).

 First needs to turn on the IMAP/SMTP access service for the account, [see google instructions](https://support.google.com/mail/answer/7126229) and follow `Step 1` only.